-In stability (safety factor) analysis the program reduces the original strength parameters - angle of internal friction and cohesion - until failure occurs.
-The analysis then results into a factor of safety that corresponds to the classical methods of limit equilibrium.
+In the stability (safety factor) analysis the program reduces the original strength parameters - the angle of internal friction and cohesion - until failure occurs.
+The analysis then results in a factor of safety that corresponds to the classical methods of limit equilibrium.

-The safety factorrequires using .
-Since plastic slip is the main failure mechanism we also require that the , the or the plasticity model be used for all soils.
-Default can be adjusted in the "Analysis settings" dialog window.
+The safety factor analysis requires using six-node elements.
+Since plastic slip is the main failure mechanism we also require that the Mohr-Coulomb, the modified Mohr-Coulomb, or the Drucker-Prager plasticity model be used for all soils.
+The default setting can be adjusted in the "Analysis settings" dialog window.

 A suitable way of presenting the stability analysis results are vectors of displacements plotted together with the equivalent plastic strain.
 The localized plastic deformation provides visible evidence about the possible location of the critical slip surface.

-The program allows to analyse a slope stability according to theory of limit state or EN1997-1, design approach 3.
+The program allows us to analyze a slope stability according to the theory of limit state or EN1997-1, design approach 3.
 In the frame we enter partial factor on internal friction γM,ϕ and partial factor on effective cohesion γM,c, which reduce soil parameters.
 If we use reduction according to EN 1997 (γM,ϕ = 1,25, γM,c = 1,25), the slope is satisfactory for FS=1,00.

 Plot of equivalent plastic strain - slip surface